-The Company's financial instruments comprise cash and cash equivalents, short term investments, accounts receivable, investments, accounts payable and accrued liabilities and due to Laramide Resources Ltd.
+The Company's financial instruments comprise cash and cash equivalents, accounts receivable, investments, accounts payable and accrued liabilities and due to Laramide Resources Ltd.

 The Company has, designated its cash and cash equivalents as held-for-trading and investments as available for sale, which are measured at fair value.
-Fair value of cash and cash equivalents, short-term investments and investments are determined based on transaction value and is categorized as Level 1 measurement.
+Fair value of investments are determined based on transaction value and is categorized as Level 1 measurement.
 Accounts receivable are classified for accounting purposes as loans and receivables, which are measured at amortized cost which equals fair value.
 Accounts payable and accrued liabilities and amounts due to Laramide Resources Ltd. are classified for accounting purposes as other financial liabilities, which are measured at amortized cost which also equals fair value.
 Fair values of accounts receivable, accounts payable and accrued liabilities and amounts due to Laramide Resources Ltd are determined from transaction values which were derived from observable market inputs.
 Fair values of these financial instruments are based on Level 2 measurements.

-As at December 31, 2009, the carrying and fair value amounts of the Company's financial instruments are approximately equivalent.
+As at March 31, 2010, the carrying and fair value amounts of the Company's financial instruments are approximately equivalent.